-MTWTHF VESL Instruction 8AM-9:50AM 731 Commercial St Classroom \The schedule for this program is still being determined.
+MTWTHF VESL Instruction 8AM-10:00AM 731 Commercial St Classroom The schedule for this program is still being determined.
 To be informed on when this class is being offered, please contact a program coordinator at 415-989-8224 or info@sfccsc.org.

-Instructor: Andrew Chan - City College of San Francisco
+Instructor: Official appointment from The City College of San Francisco